mattermost/docs/source/boards/work-with-cards.rst

 Card descriptions
 -----------------

 Card descriptions can include text with Markdown formatting, checkboxes, and visual elements such as images or GIFs, and can be separated into blocks of content.
-To add a description, open a card then click on **Add a description…** below the Comments section and start typing in your content.
+To add a description, open a card, select **Add a description** below the **Comments** section, and start typing in your content.

-To add a new content block in the description section, hover over the section and click on the **Add content** button and select from any of the following options:
+To add a new content block in the description section, hover over the section and select **Add content**.
+Then choose from any of the following options:

 - **Text**: Adds a new text block that can be formatted with Markdown.
 - **Image**: Select and embed an image file into the content block.
 The following image formats are currently supported: GIF, JPEG, and PNG.
 - **Divider**: Adds a divider content block below the previous block.
 - **Checkbox**: Adds a checkbox content block.
 Press Enter/Return after typing in content for your checkbox to add another checkbox within the same block.
 Please note, Markdown formatting isn't supported within the **Checkbox** content block.

-To manage the description content blocks on a card, hover over any existing block and select the options menu **(...)** to move the block up or down, insert a new block above, or delete the current block.
+To manage the description content blocks on a card, hover over any existing block and select the options menu |options-icon| to move the block up or down, insert a new block above, or delete the current block.
 Alternatively, you can hover over any existing block, then select and hold the grid button to drag and drop it to a new position within the description section.

 Card properties
 ---------------